karmab/kcli-ztp/docs/index.md

 sys	0m37.834s
 ```

-This scripts does the following:
+Those two scripts do the following:

 - Install podman and openssl.
 - Creates SSL certificates.
 - Creates a htpasswd file.
 - Creates and launches a registry using tls and said htpasswd for authentication.
 - Sets this registry as a systemd service.

 - Leverages `oc adm release mirror` to fetch Openshift content and push it to our local registry.
 - Patches the *install-config.yaml* so that it makes use of our internal registry during deployment.
 In particular, imagecontentsources and ca as additionalTrustBundle are added to the file.

 # Disconnected olm operators (Optional)